 Star Wars: The Old Republic E3 Demo Report

-Until now, the general public has only seen bits and pieces of Star Wars: The Old Republic,
+Until now, the general public has only seen bits and pieces of

-but at E3 2009 LucasArts and BioWare are
+but at target="_blank">E3 2009 LucasArts and BioWare are

 finally showing off a brand new CG trailer, some gameplay, and the

 Smuggler class for first time.
 Even though the game still